What income is taxable?

 - Wages and salaries, including holiday pay, bonuses and tips

-- Pensions from occupational pensions, private pensions, personal pension plans or retirement annuity policies (though part might be paid as a tax-free sum – usually up to 25% of the value of the policy)
+- Pensions from occupational pensions, private pensions, personal pension plans or retirement annuity policies (though part might be paid as a tax-free lump sum – usually up to 25% of the value of the policy)

 - Benefits-in-kind, which might also be called ‘perks’ of your job.

 Other sources of earned income

-- Expenses not totally and necessarily incurred to do or when doing your job but paid for by your employer
+- Reimbursed expenses which are not wholly, exclusively and necessarily incurred to do, or when doing, your job but paid for by your employer

 - Redundancy/leaving payments over £30,000

-There is a more detailed list of taxable earned income in the 'employed section' of this website.
+There is a more detailed list of taxable earned income in the employment section.

 The UK Government supports people in certain times of need, by way of the state benefits system.
 Some benefits are taxable, but others are not.
 Importantly, tax credits are not taxable income and neither is universal credit.

 We provide a separate list of state benefits in which we give the tax treatment of each.
-Please refer to our state benefits checklist in the ‘tax credits and benefits section' of this website to see whether any benefits you claim are taxable or not.
+Please refer to our state benefits checklist in the tax credits and benefits section to see whether any benefits you claim are taxable or not.

 Savings and investment income

-- Bank or building society interest – the interest is taxable, but tax is not normally deducted at source
+- Bank or building society interest – the interest is usually taxable, but tax is not normally deducted at source

 - Dividends from shares or from collective investments such as investment trusts

 - National Savings and Investments (NS&I) products can cause confusion because some are taxable and some are tax free.
 Common taxable NS&I products are: Income Bonds, the Investment Account, Guaranteed Income Bonds and Guaranteed Growth Bonds (including the 65+ Guaranteed Growth Bond) – the interest is taxable, but tax may not be deducted at source

-- Property letting – most income from renting out a property, including from second properties, (though if your total property income is less than £1,000, you may not have to pay any tax, because of a property allowance).
+- Property letting – most income from renting out a property, including from second properties, (though if your total property income is less than £1,000, you may not have to pay any tax, because of the property allowance).
 You can claim certain expenses against the rents.
-If you rent out a room in your home, you should read our separate page on the ‘rent a room’ scheme
+If you rent out a room in your home, you should read our separate page on the rent a room scheme

 - Purchased annuities – the income element